opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 There are two processors for the Trace Analytics feature:

-* *otel_trace_raw* -  This is a processor that receives collection of [Span](../../data-prepper-api/src/main/java/com/amazon/dataprepper/model/trace/Span.java) records sent from [otel-trace-source](../dataPrepper-plugins/otel-trace-source), does stateful processing on extracting and filling-in trace group related fields.
+* *otel_trace_raw* -  This is a processor that receives collection of [Span](../../data-prepper-api/src/main/java/com/amazon/dataprepper/model/trace/Span.java) records sent from [otel-trace-source](../dataPrepper-plugins/otel-trace-source), and performs stateful processing on extracting and filling-in trace group related fields.
 * *otel_trace_group* -  This is a processor that fills in the missing trace group related fields in the collection of [Span](../../data-prepper-api/src/main/java/com/amazon/dataprepper/model/trace/Span.java) records by looking up the OpenSearch backend.
-* *service_map_stateful* -  This processor performs the required preprocessing on the trace data and build metadata to display the service-map OpenSearch Dashboards dashboards.
+* *service_map_stateful* -  This processor performs required pre-processing for trace data and builds metadata to display the `service-map` OpenSearch Dashboards dashboards.

 ### OpenSearch sink